atharaq/atharaq.github.io/cs2-s25/lesson14.md

 <details>
 <summary>Click for the answers.</summary>
 <p>The compile-time type tells you that you're even allowed to call the method.
-In this case, the compile-time type being List<Integer> tells you that list.add(5) compiles.</p>
+In this case, the compile-time type being List&lt;Integer&gt; tells you that list.add(5) compiles.</p>
 <p>The run-time type tells you which code is actually invoked.
 In this case, it says that the add method in the ArrayList class is the one that is actually going to be called.</p>
 </details>